You can’t have a true period while pregnant, but light, period-like bleeding can happen in early pregnancy.

 Yes, it is possible to be pregnant while having what seems like a normal period.
 This situation can occur due to several reasons.
 One common reason is implantation bleeding, which happens when a fertilized egg attaches to the uterus.
 This can occur around the time you would normally expect your period, leading to confusion.

-Additionally, women with irregular menstrual cycles may experience ovulation later than expected.
+Additionally, people with irregular menstrual cycles may experience ovulation later than expected.
 If unprotected intercourse occurs close to this time, it can result in pregnancy while still having bleeding that resembles a period.

 Hormonal fluctuations can also play a role.
 Conditions such as polycystic ovary syndrome (PCOS) can cause unexpected bleeding that may be mistaken for menstruation.
 Therefore, understanding your body and cycle is crucial in determining the likelihood of being pregnant during your period.